bergben/ng2-img-max/README.md

 # ng2-img-max
 Angular 2 module to resize images down to a certain width and height or to reduce the quality to fit a certain maximal filesize - all in the browser.

+This means, the huge image that the user may select will never even need to be uploaded to the server.

 ## Install
 ```bash
 $ npm install ng2-img-max --save